ethanp/Notes/Bash Notes.md

     * helps avoid mistakes with e.g. `rm -rf $chroot/usr/share/doc`
     * This can also be accomplished with `set -u`
     * This can be disabled with `set +u`
+    * If you use this, and you want to use a variable that may be unset, use the synax `${MAYBE_EMPTY:-}`, which means "if the variable is unset, use the default string _emptystring_"
 * __pipefail__ -- a pipeline normally reports the exit code of its last command.
 With this option, the exit code of the pipeline is the exit code of the last program to return a non-zero exit code